 Component 2: A series of policy workshops led by think tank experts and experienced government officials will be held once per week during the six weeks of the summer program.
 These will allow students to actively engage in the policy making process, wrestle with policy problems of our day, and gain an understanding of our policy process.

-Component 3: A distinguished speaker series, which takes place one afternoon per week during the summer program.
-National leaders from government, business, journalism, the military, and the academy will discuss important topics of political philosophy and public policy with the student body (often with the aid of a Hudson Institute Senior Fellow).
+Component 3: A distinguished speaker series, which takes place three afternoons per week during the summer program.
+National leaders from government, business, journalism, the military, and the academy will discuss important topics of political philosophy and public policy with the student body.
 These discussions will give the students insights into the true nature of public service and the country’s most pressing issues

 Hudson Institute is a public policy research organization (or think tank) whose experts seek to promote American leadership, in concert with allies, for the advancement of our security, prosperity, and freedom.
 Hudson’s analysts work to lead debates about defense and diplomatic strategy, free speech and religious liberty, technological innovation, trade and energy policy, economic growth, and a range of other critical issues.

-Support for Hudson Institute Political Studies is generously provided by the Sarah Scaife Foundation, the Thiel Foundation, the David Family Foundation, the Philip M. McKenna Foundation, the Iris Ramsey and Julianne O’Gara Memorial Fund, the Bradley Impact Fund, the Mr. and Mrs. Frederick H. Clark Charitable Fund and by private donations.
+Support for Hudson Institute Political Studies is generously provided by the Sarah Scaife Foundation, Walter and Betsy Stern, the David Family Foundation, the Apgar Foundation, the Philip M. McKenna Foundation, the Iris Ramsey and Julianne O’Gara Memorial Fund, the Bradley Impact Fund, the Sutton Family Foundation, the Hudson Institute Political Studies Alumni Scholarship Fund, contributions in honor of Joseph J. Pagano, and by private donations.